aswain009/java-oop-class-notes/week-two.md

     - `Math.abs(oneValue - otherValue) < 1e-6`

 ### concrete, base, derived, and composed classes
-- concrete class: a class that can be instantiated (you can "new" it up)
+- concrete: a class that can be instantiated (you can "new" it up)
+- base:
+- derived:
+- composed:
-- base class:
+- final:
-- derived class:
+- static:
-- composed class:
+- abstract:
+- (interfaces aren't classes, they're more like blueprints for classes)

 ### open-closed, interface segregation, and dependency inversion principles (SOLID)
 - open-closed